simonwhitaker/stable-diffusion-apple-silicon/README.md

 # Getting started

-The app expects to be able to download models at startup from http://localhost:8080/models.zip.
-This means you need to acquire the models, zip them, then host them locally.
+The app expects to be able to download models at startup from http://localhost:8080/models.aar.
+This means you need to acquire the models, compress them using Apple Archive, then host them locally.
 Here's how...

 ## Acquiring the models